danielriveroc/DoMEv1/README.md

 # How to define your own strategy

+Strategies are based on calling the functions PerformSearches! and OptimizeConstants!

+The function PerformSearches! allows to specify in the call which nodes are going to be used on each search.
+To do this, this function has keyword parameters for each search, and in each one the user can specify type of the nodes in which this search will take place.
+These types are Terminal, Variable, Constant, and NonTerminal.
+Also, the types Any and Nothing can be used to specify that a search will be performed on all of the nodes, or in none of them respectively.
+The declaration of this function is the following:

+	function PerformSearches!(obj::DoME;
+	   whichNodesPerformConstantSearch        ::Union{DataType,Union} = Nothing ,
+	   whichNodesPerformVariableSearch        ::Union{DataType,Union} = Nothing ,
+	   whichNodesPerformConstantVariableSearch::Union{DataType,Union} = Nothing ,
+	   performConstantExpressionSearch        ::Bool = false)

+Note that constant-expression search receives a boolean value, because this search is only performed on non-terminal nodes.

+This function returns a Boolean value: if it is true, a search has been succesful, otherwise no search was succesful.
+The strategy function to be defined should also return a Boolean value, with the same interpretation.

+An example is the Exhaustive strategy, in which the searches are performed on all of the nodes of the tree:

 	function StrategyExhaustive(obj::DoME)
 	   changeDone = PerformSearches!(obj;
 	      whichNodesPerformConstantSearch=Any ,
 	      whichNodesPerformVariableSearch=Any ,
 	      whichNodesPerformConstantVariableSearch=Any ,
 	      performConstantExpressionSearch=true);
+	   return changeDone;
+	end;

+Another example is the Selective strategy, that performs the searches performs searches sequentially, moving on to the next one only if the previous one has been unsuccessful:

+	function StrategySelective(obj::DoME)
+	   changeDone =               PerformSearches!(obj; whichNodesPerformConstantSearch=Constant);
+	   # Variable search only on constants
+	   changeDone = changeDone || PerformSearches!(obj; whichNodesPerformVariableSearch=Constant);
+	   changeDone = changeDone || PerformSearches!(obj; performConstantExpressionSearch=true);
+	   # Constant-variable search only on terminals
+	   changeDone = changeDone || PerformSearches!(obj; whichNodesPerformConstantVariableSearch=Union{Constant,Variable});
+	   if (!changeDone)
+	      # Constant search on variables and non-terminals, variable seach on variables and non-terminals, and constant-variable search on non-terminals
+	      changeDone = PerformSearches!(obj;
+	         whichNodesPerformConstantSearch=Union{Variable,NonTerminal} ,
+	         whichNodesPerformVariableSearch=Union{Variable,NonTerminal} ,
+	         whichNodesPerformConstantVariableSearch=NonTerminal );
+	   end;
 	   return changeDone;
 	end;